Lightprotocol/light-protocol/psp-examples/private-payments/README.md

 - Initializes the **Solana** wallet.
 - Requests an airdrop of SOL tokens to the wallet.
-- Sets up a test relayer.
+- Sets up a test rpc.
-- Initializes the Light Protocol provider using the **Solana** wallet and the test relayer.
+- Initializes the Light Protocol provider using the **Solana** wallet and the test rpc.
 - Initializes a Light Protocol user using the provider.
 - Performs a shield operation to shield 1 SOL.
 - Retrieves the user's balance.
 - Generates a test recipient keypair.
 - Requests an airdrop of SOL tokens to the recipient's public key.
-- Initializes a Light Protocol provider for the recipient using the recipient's keypair and the test relayer.
+- Initializes a Light Protocol provider for the recipient using the recipient's keypair and the test rpc.
 - Initializes a Light Protocol user for the recipient using the provider.
 - Executes a transfer of 0.25 SOL from the user to the recipient.
 - Retrieves and logs the transaction hash of the transfer.